Mukeshgupta46/Python-Calculator-/README.md

 - Division
 - Division With Modulus
 - Finding Power of a Number
-- Finding Square Rootof a Number
+- Finding Square Root of a Number
 - Finding Cube of a Number
 - Finding Square Root of a Number
-- Temprature Conversion
+- Temprature Conversion (°C,°F)
 - History